Spectroelectrochemistry: Bridging Electrochemical Insights with Optical Spectroscopy

 - Raman Scattering: Provides a molecular fingerprint through vibrational modes.

-- Electron Paramagnetic Resonance (EPR): Detects radicals and unpaired electron species
+- Electron Paramagnetic Resonance (EPR): Detects radicals and unpaired electron species.

-The following illustration depicts these three configurations
+The following illustration depicts these two configurations:

 A Simple Redox Reaction Under SEC